 - Soak.
 With the sticky residue left behind, take a finger full of peanut butter and apply generously on top of the residue.
-I have used regular Jiffy brand and natural Trader Joe’s brand, both were equally effective.
+Note the word generous — try to get a thick layer on there!
+I have used both JIF Peanut Butter and Trader Joe’s Organic Peanut Butter, both were equally effective.

 - Rinse.
-Either wash the item to make sure no peanut butter is left behind, or use a cleaning solution to rinse the area.
-You’re done, and are probably craving a peanut butter and jelly sandwich.
+Either wash the item to make sure no peanut butter is left behind or use a cleaning solution to rinse the area.
+You’re done and now you are probably craving a peanut butter and jelly sandwich.

 Have you ever tried this peanut butter trick?
 I’m actually pretty curious as to how this works.
 I think it has something to do with the oil, but I’m not positive how the oil works with the glue.
 Interesting!
 Regardless of the reason, my fiance knows that half the time I break out the peanut butter I’m not actually eating it.